disinformationalist/push_swap/README.md

 I will be using 500 as an example stack size in the explanation from here on.

-Now we use the information from step 1 to break up stack a into blocks and move it into B.
+Now we use the information from step 1 to break up stack A into blocks and move them into B.
 We do this recursively by taking the values that end in the top half(the 250 smallest values, with final positions 0 - 249) of the stack and moving them to B, each time finding the value that requires the least number of moves(rotations or reverse rotations) to bring to the top of